eclipse/kiso-testing/README.md

                                   the console
   --failfast                      stop the test run on the first error or
                                   failure
-  --verbose                       enables the internal logs of the framework
+  -v, --verbose                   enables the internal logs of the framework
 ```

 Suitable config files are available in the `examples` folder.